openshift/oadp-operator/docs/upgrade.md

   enable_restic: true
 ```

-And a sample Velero CR for the new version:
+And a sample Velero CR for version 0.3 or later:

 ```
 apiVersion: oadp.openshift.io/v1alpha1